FAForever/fa/setup/readme.md

 Branching
 ---------

 We have two type of patches: a balance patch and a development patch.
-The former is done by the balance team and they branch from deploy/fafbeta.
-The latter is done by the game team and they branch from deploy/fafdevelop.
-The `fafbeta` branch is used for balance changes, a typical example is the tweaking of statistics of units.
+The former is done by the balance team and they branch from `deploy/fafbeta`.
+The latter is done by the game team and they branch from `deploy/fafdevelop`.
+The `fafbeta` branch is used for balance changes, a typical example is the tweaking of statistics of units such as hitpoints, movement speed and damage.
 The `fafdevelop` branch is used for game changes in general, such as performance improvements, fixing of bugs and the introduction of (new) mechanics.

 Development environment
 ----------------